duduyiq2001/multithreaded-course-registration-server/readme.md

     └── userlist.h <br/>

+### Server Functionality

-* The server runner processes the user's request, validate it and pass it to the router
+-   The server runner processes user requests, validates them, and passes them to the router.
-* the router routes request to controllers, which is like the endpoints
+-   The router directs requests to the appropriate controllers, which serve as the endpoints.
-* under controllers there's managers, I use this to represent database layer operations (in this case it's an in memory database).
-Therefore naturally, ALL THE LOCKS ARE IMPLEMENTED AT THIS LEVEL
+-   Controllers contain managers, representing database operations (an in-memory database in this case). **All locks are implemented at this level** to handle concurrency control effectively.